Edmonton Hundred: History

 The hundred's name means 'farm/settlement of Eadhelm'.

-The hundred was listed in the Domesday Book in 1086, after which there were only very minor boundary changes.
+The hundred was listed in Domesday Book in 1086, after which there were only very minor boundary changes.
 It was sometimes known as the Half Hundred of Mimms.

 It contained the parishes and settlements of Edmonton, Enfield, Monken Hadley, South Mimms and Tottenham.
 It bordered Ossulstone hundred to the south west, and had a boundary with Essex to the east.
 To the north then west it projected into Hertfordshire (containing South Mimms and Monken Hadley) which county had long borders with all of the parishes except for Tottenham.
 The eastern successors to the three easterly ecclesiastical parishes continue to adjoin Essex across the (River Lea) but due to urbanisation the three simple parishes have more Church of England parishes today.

 The Hundred Moot appears to have originally been held near Potters Bar.
 By the seventeenth century the "mote plane" was in an open area of Enfield Chase.
 The court for the hundred eventually moved to a public house in Enfield prior to its abolition in 1846.

 In 1889, under the Local Government Act 1888, the area forming the small civil parish of Monken Hadley was transferred to Hertfordshire reflecting the growth of Barnet as a town.